Stone Harbor: Some quality beach time ‘down the shore,’ as locals would say

 Don’t worry if you forgot to bring something, you can rent anything from boogie boards to beach chairs.

 Visiting gardeners are impressed by the neatness (and blooming power)of a plethora of hydrangeas, roses and daisies.
 All are carefully manicured.

 Scientific Stone Harbor

-Most of the damage and flooding from Hurricane Sandy in 2013 took place in the Back Bay marshes.
+Most of the damage and flooding from Hurricane Sandy in the Jersey shore in 2013 took place in the Back Bay marshes.
 The bay area has been restored and is back in the business of water skiing, kayaking and fishing.

 Staying and Eating in Stone Harbor